 Charlotte Eadie

-Charlotte grew up on Skye and attended High School in Portree.
-She has always had a love for marine and freshwater environments, which drove her to complete a Bachelor’s Degree at the Scottish Association for Marine Science, where her dissertation focused on the many uses of macroalgae in the modern world.
+Charlotte is a local to Skye and attended High School in Portree.
+She has always had a love for science and marine and freshwater environments, driving her complete a Bachelor’s Degree in Marine Science at the Scottish Association for Marine Science.
+Her dissertation focused on the minerals and vitamins found in macroalgae, and the many uses that this resource has in the modern world.
+Charlotte has been a part of SLRT since leaving university in 2021.

 Trustees